AstarNetwork/astar-docs/docs/learn/tokenomics2/index.md

 :::

 :::tip
-Astar and Shiden share the same economic model, however configuration differences exist.
-Following chapters only focus on Astar and ASTR but also apply to Shiden and its SDN token.
+Astar, Shiden and Shibuya share the same economic model, however configuration differences exist.
+Following chapters focus on Astar (ASTR token) but also apply to Shiden (SDN token) and Shibuya (SBY token).
 :::